 Talk to your direct report and decide what would be most helpful for them.
 This might include how frequently and for how long you should meet, the meeting structure, and a time and place (physical or virtual) that is convenient for you both.
 You can, of course, update your meetings as needed and mix things up by grabbing coffee one week or taking a walking phone call from home.
 Still, it’s important to get on the same page from the get-go so that you both feel accountable for how you organize your 1-on-1 meetings.

 Thirty minutes will go by quickly.
 To make the most of your time, you need to be intentional with your 1-on-1 meetings.
 One way to hold you both accountable for the meeting’s success is to make a shared agenda 24 hours before the meeting so that you and your direct report can add any questions or topics you want to discuss.
 This gives them time to pull numbers or assets to reference during your conversation and you time to look things over and put together meaningful feedback and questions.

 What to cover in the meeting

 While every 1-on-1 meeting will be a bit different based on you and your direct report’s needs during a given week, here are a few great 1-on-1 meeting questions and topics to cover during your check-ins.
 From alignment to wellbeing to professional growth, here’s how to ensure your employees know you’re invested in their success:

-1-on-1 meetings are the perfect opportunity to touch base on your direct report’s professional interests and growth.
+1-on-1 meetings are the perfect opportunity to sync up on your direct report’s professional interests and growth.
 Check in on long-term career goals and regularly discuss the skills and experiences they need to gain to make those goals a reality.
 For example, you can discuss upcoming projects they might be interested in working on, professional mentors you could introduce them to, or classes or conferences they could attend using their learning and development stipend.